bekk/bekk-christmas/post/functional/dependent-types-and-idris.md

     x
 ```

-This is becoming a long article, so I would recommend you to go on reading some fantastic reading-material such as [Parse, don't validate](parse-dont-validate) and [Designing with types: Making illegal states unrepresentable](illegal-states-unrepresentable).
+This is becoming a long article, so I would recommend you to go on reading some fantastic reading-material, all linked below, such as _Parse, don't validate_ and _Designing with types: Making illegal states unrepresentable_.
-For longer reads, the book [_Type-Driven Development with Idris_](https://www.manning.com/books/type-driven-development-with-idris) by Edwin Brady, the author of Idris, is a fantastically exciting read on dependent types and Idris that anyone fond of strong types would love to read for the Christmas holiday, at least I did last year 🎄🎁🎅
+For longer reads, the book _Type-Driven Development with Idris_ by Edwin Brady, the author of Idris, is a fantastically exciting read on dependent types and Idris that anyone fond of strong types would love to read for the Christmas holiday, at least I did last year 🎄🎁🎅